Analogous-Structures-Labs/astruct-blog-examples/001-poetic-python-package-management/README.md

 - [pyflow](https://github.com/David-OConnor/pyflow)

 It remains unclear whether one will become the de facto package manager or whether they will continue to coexist.
 The standard format should make coexistence easier, with teamwith the standard format making it easy to choose your preference and move between them as desired.
 Poetry has a clear lead based on GitHub stars, ~22k vs ~1-3k for each of the others, as of this writing, and other visible activity.
 Hatch is a bit of a resurrected project, technically starting development in 2017 but hitting its 1.0 release only this past April.
 It might have an eventual advantage as a result of being a project under the [Python Packaging Authority](https://www.pypa.io/).
-We ourselves are keeping an eye on all the players as they evolve and add new features. pypa.io/).
+We ourselves are keeping an eye on all the players as they evolve and add new features.

-recent entry in to the space have come along as pyproject.toml-based package managers that can be used for development without necessitating distribution.

 It's worth mentioning [Pipenv](https://pipenv.pypa.io/), another popular package management project also under the PyPa authority.
 Like the others, it uses TOML but uses its [own specification](https://pipenv-fork.readthedocs.io/en/latest/basics.html#example-pipfile-pipfile-lock) and not the now standard pyproject.toml.
 As of this writing, its GitHub stars are comparable to Poetry's.

 All of these tools provide the niceties common in modern package management including ease of dependency specification & installation, predictable deterministic builds recorded in a lock file, separation of core versus dev dependencies, support for virtual environments, and ease of package build & distribution.
+They're all create virtual environments by default so there is some configuration to do if you don't want / need a virtualenv, for example, withing a Docker container, as well as some gotchas.

-It's worth noting that pyproject.toml while now a standard is an evolving standard.
+It's worth noting that pyproject.toml, while now a standard, is an evolving standard and is subject to change and some interpretation.
 At the moment, manifest files will look similar but not identical across these tools, looking more like "dialects" of a shared language.
 Moving between them shouldn't be too challenging but hopefully the dialects converge over time as the standard is further codified and more PEPs pop up.

 ## Choosing a package manager for our new projects